Basler BT-67

 The Basler BT-67 is a utility aircraft produced by Basler Turbo Conversions of Oshkosh, Wisconsin.
-It is a remanufactured and modified Douglas DC-3; the modifications are designed to significantly extend the DC-3's serviceable lifetime.
+It is a remanufactured and modified Douglas C-47 Skytrain / Douglas DC-3; the modifications are designed to significantly extend the DC-3's serviceable lifetime.

 Design and development

-Basler Turbo Conversions was founded in 1990 solely focus on converting existing C-47 airframes into the BT-67.
-Basler custom configures each new build to the clients specifications.
-Industries served include cargo, military, cloudseeding, scientific research, and various other applications.
+Basler Turbo Conversions was founded in 1990 solely to convert existing C-47/DC-3 airframes into BT-67s.
+Basler configures each new build to the client's specifications.
+Industries served include cargo, military, cloudseeding, and scientific research.
 The conversion includes fitting the airframe with new Pratt & Whitney Canada PT6A-67R turboprop engines, lengthening the fuselage, strengthening the airframe, upgrading the avionics, and making modifications to the wing leading edges and wingtips.

-Due to the slightly higher fuel consumption of the turbine engines of the BT-67, compared to the original piston designs fitted to the standard DC-3, range on the standard fuel tank, with 45 minute reserve, is reduced from 1160 to 950 nmi.
+Due to the higher fuel consumption of the turbine engines of the BT-67, compared to the original piston designs fitted to the standard DC-3, range on the standard fuel tank, with 45 minute reserve, is reduced from 1160 to 950 nmi.
 Basler provides a long-range fuel tank which increases the aircraft range to 2140 nmi.